 *Do not freeze the cheesecake to set it because the filling won’t slice and you’ll lose the creamy velvet texture.

 Whipped cream and sugared strawberries make a simple dessert look elevated!
 Both toppings are pretty convenient because you use the same ingredients in the filling.
-You can buy 2 lbs of strawberries and 1 pint of heavy cream and have enough for the filling AND toppings.

 - Blender or Food Processor: This is an essential tool to pulse the pretzels and graham crackers as well as puree the strawberries.
 This blender is fantastic quality for its price.